 Another benefit of Komet’s sprinkler design software is its flexibility.
 Komet’s pivot software offers the most extensive range of sprinkler charts on the market, catering to the following types of irrigation set-ups: Center pivot without corner arm; center pivot with corner arm; linear / lateral moving irrigation systems; combined center pivot and linear / lateral irrigation systems (hippodrome); and articulated center pivot irrigation systems (flexing pivot).

-By entering specifications such as pivot type, pressure, flow, elevation differences etc. into the pivot software, users are able to configure a sprinkler system with the correct spacing and nozzle sizes to achieve the best possible uniformity.
+By entering specifications such as pivot type, pressure, flow, elevation differences etc. into the software program, users are able to configure a sprinkler system with the correct spacing and nozzle sizes to achieve the best possible uniformity.

 Step 3 of Komet’s pivot software allows users to compile their irrigation system by selecting a range of different criteria – such as manufacturer, span type (e.g. first span, transition joint, last span, corner arm, overhang, etc.), as well as span diameter, length, and nominal outlet spacing.
 In addition, Komet’s pivot software provides a LEPA (Low Energy Precision Application) Re-Outlet option, whereby the distance between outlets can be adjusted in line with the intended crop row spacing.
 The tower height of each individual span can also be altered, provided the ‘Height of Span Profile Varies Along the System’ option has been selected.
 Otherwise, the tower heights will be displayed as per the manufacturer’s specification.

-Once all details have been specified, the pivot software will display a draft image of the irrigation system, detailing its total length.
+Once all details have been specified, Komet’s software will display a draft image of the irrigation system, detailing its total length.

 The Outlets Configuration page focuses on the irrigation system’s drop components and wheel track options, and allows growers to specify the ground clearance, sprinkler types and (if desired) a user-defined outlet filling pattern.
 Komet’s sprinkler design software also offers additional possibilities, such as calculating the over-the-truss-rod length of a specific drop, or determining the orientation of double drops at 45° (instead of the standard 90°).

-Once all relevant details have been selected, the pivot software program calculates the sprinkler chart, and performs an automatic quality check.
+Once all relevant details have been selected, the irrigation program calculates the sprinkler chart, and performs an automatic quality check.
 Should the configuration not be feasible, a pop-up window will appear, detailing the issue that needs to be resolved.

 The Calculation page allows customers to review the outlets on the irrigation system as proposed by the pivot software’s calculation.
 In addition, users are able to access the Reports page, the Warnings page (containing detailed information about discrepancies the program may have detected), as well as a Water Distribution Chart.